Million Calorie March: The Movie

-Million Calorie March: The Movie is a 2007 American documentary film directed by, co-produced by and starring Gary Michael Marino, an author, speaker and anti-obesity activist.
+Million Calorie March: The Movie is a 2007 American documentary film directed by, co-produced by and starring Gary Michael Marino, an author, film maker, speaker, comedian and former health activist.
 The film follows Marino as he embarks on a 1200 mi fundraiser and awareness walk, the Million Calorie March, from Jacksonville, Florida to Boston, Massachusetts.
-The walk took 100 days and was designed to raise money and awareness for the causes of childhood obesity and healthy lifestyles.
+The walk took 100 days and was designed to raise money and awareness for the causes of childhood obesity and adult healthy lifestyles.

 Synopsis

 Million Calorie March: The Movie documents the Million Calorie March awareness and fundraising campaign and incorporates stories from Marino's 2005 book, "Big & Tall Chronicles: Misadventures Of A Lifelong Food Addict."
-Through flashbacks to his childhood, Marino documents the influences that led to his struggles with weight loss and his personal battle to overcome food addiction.
-The purpose behind Marino's film is the increasing awareness of the spread of obesity throughout the United States and inspiring people to dig deep to fix themselves.
+Through flashbacks to his childhood, Marino documents the influences that led to his health struggles and his personal battle to overcome food addiction.
+The purpose behind Marino's film is the increasing awareness and acceptance of the diseaseobesity and food addiction throughout the United States and inspiring people to dig deep to fix themselves.